fearphage/lambda-buildpack/README.md

 # lambda-buildpack
 Will deploy applicaiton to lambda.
 Must be used as part of multi-buildpack build.

+## Warnings
+#### Does not support `starphleet-retry-deploy`
+Running `starphleet-retry-deploy` on the ship will cause your lambda service to be deleted.  `starphleet-retry-deploy` creates a new container using new SHA's that do not come from the GIT versions.
+As a result, the lamda reaper process may conclude that your lambda service is not in use by any ship.
+It will then delete the lambda service.

+TL;DR: Do not use `starphleet-retry-deploy` on any service deployed to lambda

 ## Usage
 To deploy to lambda do the following: